capacitor-community/fcm/README.md

 > ### Notice
 >
 > This plugin is intended to be used together with Capacitor API for [Push Notifications](https://capacitor.ionicframework.com/docs/apis/push-notifications).
-Capacitor only provides APN token whereas this plugin offers the possibility to work with FCM tokens.
+Capacitor only provides APN token whereas this plugin offers the possibility to work with FCM tokens and more.

 ## API